bianca9901/hangman/README.md

 ---

 ## How to play:
-1. Click [Here](https://the-hangman-game-f82c19cb0385.herokuapp.com/) or copy this link https://the-hangman-game-f82c19cb0385.herokuapp.com/ and paste it in your browser to start the application.
+1. Click [Here](https://the-hangman-game-f82c19cb0385.herokuapp.com/) to start the application.

 2. You will now see a menu, with two options.